 3. Layout Partitioning

-Never rebuild parent containers (pn.Row, pn.Column, pn.Grid) inside callbacks.
+Never rebuild parent containers (pn.Row, pn.Column, pn.GridSpec) inside callbacks.
 Instead, instantiate the layout once and update only the .object property of the target pane.
 This keeps the DOM tree stable and prevents sibling widgets from losing focus or resetting.
 Proper Widget Lifecycle Management relies on this separation: controls mutate state, while panes consume it.

 4. Debounce Heavy Inputs

-For text inputs, coordinate pickers, or range sliders, apply pn.widgets.TextInput(..., debounce=500) or wrap the callback in a throttled executor.
+For text inputs, coordinate pickers, or range sliders, apply debounce on the widget or wrap the callback in a throttled executor. pn.widgets.TextInput accepts a value_throttled parameter that fires only when the user stops typing, rather than on every keystroke.
+Apply similar throttling to pn.widgets.RangeSlider via value_throttled.
 This prevents rapid-fire parameter emissions from queuing multiple render cycles.
-Debouncing is mandatory for freeform search boxes and map coordinate selectors where users type or drag continuously.

 Working Code Snippet